KiandaBPM/KiandaBPM.github.io/form-designer.md

 ## Advanced techniques

-Like the cascading dropdown discussed above several other advanced scenarios can be easily configured in Kianda.
+Like the cascading dropdown discussed above, several other advanced scenarios can be easily configured in Kianda.
 Here is a short-list:

 - **Repeating section** - A repeating section can be created by adding a **panel** to a table field.
 This table can be configured to include a single column made of the panel that itself will include the repeating fields of your repeating section.
 - **Capture of media** - Kianda enables mobile users to directly capture pictures, video or audio just like a native application.